milonite/seraph-id-sdk/DID.md

 ```

 ### Subject
-The choosen subject is "neo" and the following format is required:
+The Seraph ID subject is "neo" and the following format is required:

 ```json
 did = "did:neo:" network ":" specific-idstring